chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Tsongkhapa cultivated the Seven Tathagatas of Medicine.
 After practicing for a long time, when the Medicine Buddha appeared, there were not only seven Tathagatas, but eight Tathagatas.
 The Buddha Sakyamuni appeared in the Seven Tathagatas, and the Medicine Master Lazuli Light Tathagata was in the middle.
 Shakyamuni Buddha is in front, and the other Tathagatas are around.

-The eight Tathagatas after they have emerged expressed the same voice: we will bear the health of the disciples who will learn from you in the future and the donors who will support you.
+The eight Tathagatas after they have emerged expressed the same voice: we will protect the health of the disciples who will learn from you in the future and the donors who will support you.

 Because of this commitment, the health aspect is very special.